-Organisations should not only meet all local, and national laws and regulatory requirements, but they should treat these and related requirements as opportunities for improvement "beyond mere compliance."
+Organisations should not only meet all local, and national laws and regulatory requirements, but they should treat these and related requirements as opportunities to excel "beyond mere compliance."
 Organisations should stress ethical behaviour in all stakeholder transactions and interactions.
 Highly ethical conduct should be a requirement of and should be monitored by the organisation's governance body.

-"Societal well-being and benefit" refers to leadership and support-within the limits of an organisation's resources- of publicly important purposes.
-Such purposes might include improving education and health care in your community, pursuing environmental excellence, being a role model for socially important issues, practising resource conservation, performing community service, improving industry and business practices, and sharing non-proprietary information.
-Leadership as a role-model organisation also entails influencing other organisations, private and public, to partner for these purposes.
+"Societal well-being and benefit" refers to leadership and support-within the limits of an organisation's resources-of the environmental, social, and economic systems in the organisation's sphere of influence.
+Such leadership and support might include improving education, health care, and other services in your community, pursuing environmental excellence, being a role model for socially important issues, practising resource conservation, performing community service and charity, improving industry and business practices, and sharing non-proprietary information.
+For a role-model organisation, leadership also entails influencing other organisations, private and public, to partner for these purposes.